Automation

 - Element ID —

---id E12(frompeekaboo see); the most reliable. - Label / role / app — positional query text such as
+--on <id>from a freshpeekaboo seecapture; preferred when available.
+Treat IDs as opaque strings and copy the exact value returned by the capture. - Label / role / app — positional query text such as

 peekaboo click "Send" --app Mail; resolved via the AX tree. - Coordinates —